-Based on NAU's specification and needs, a combination of SUEZ solutions has been implemented at hospital's wastewater plant.
+Based on NAU's specification and needs, OxyblueTMBioPAC solution has been implemented at hospital's wastewater plant.
+It is a multibarrier solution and a combination of three advanced SUEZ technologies: UltraforTM, OxyblueTM and BioPAC.

-This multibarrier solution is specifically adapted to remove micropollutants from hospital wastewater using Powder Activated Carbon addition in ultrafiltration membranes reactor known as UltraforTMBioPAC and combined with tertiary ozonation known as OxyblueTM solution.
+This technology is specifically developed to remove micropollutants from hospital wastewater using ultrafiltration membranes combined with ozonation and powder activated carbon, known as PAC.